-Although the area along George Washington Carver Avenue is within the North Growth Utility Extension Sanitary Sewer Connection District #1 that was established in 2014, it is not serviceable at this time by the City.
-The new homes are proposed to be serviced by an advanced septic treatment system known as Advantex.
+The new homes will be serviced by an advanced septic treatment system known as Advantex.
 Each on-site system will serve two homes and discharge into sub-surface drainage fields.
 Upon annexation and after City sanitary sewer infrastructure is brought to the site, the Advantex systems will be abandoned and each home will connect to the City system at the homeowners cost.
-The preliminary plat improvement plans indicated the location of the future installation of the sanitary sewer main and the service lines for the homes.
-However, the pipes will not be installed as part of the development and must be installed at the homeowner's cost at the time of the requirement to connect to the City's infrastructure.
-This requirement will need to be explicitly stated in an agreement at the time of final plat.
-The developer will be required to pay the connection district fee for the acreage (approximately 20 acres) within the connection district at the time of final plat.
+This requirement is included within the covenants agreed to for granting of waivers for meeting urban sanitary sewer service requirements.
 The club house will remain on its own mound system, which will be rehabilitated as part of the golf course renovations.